Maciej Makuszewski

-Maciej Makuszewski (born 29 September 1989 in Grajewo) is a Polish professional footballer who plays as a winger for I liga club Odra Opole.
+Maciej Makuszewski (born 29 September 1989) is a Polish former professional footballer who played as a winger.
+He currently serves as the sporting director of III liga, group I club Wigry Suwałki.

-Career

-Club
+Club career

 Makuszewski started his career with UKS SMS Łódź.

 In the summer of 2008, he joined Wigry Suwałki on a one-year deal.

 In June 2010, he moved to Jagiellonia Białystok where he signed a four-year contract.

 On 6 September 2012, Makuszewski signed a three-year contract with the Russian Russian Premier League team, Terek Grozny.
 In January 2014 he was loaned to Lechia Gdańsk for six months with an option to buy.

 On 11 July 2016, he joined Lech Poznań on a one-year loan with an option to buy.

 He joined Lech permanently on a three-yeal deal on 16 June 2017.
 He left the club by mutual consent on 12 February 2020.

 On the same day, he returned to Jagiellonia, signing a contract until the end of the season with a one-year option.

-International
+International career

 He was a member of the Poland national under-21 football team.
 He made his debut in Poland national football team in the away game against Denmark on 1 September 2017.

 In May 2018, he was named in Poland’s preliminary 35-man squad for the 2018 World Cup in Russia.
 However, he did not make the final 23.